How to Buy an Engagement Ring

 For any piece of diamond jewellery, you need to take the 4 C's into consideration: cut, color, clarity, and carat weight.
 These factors will dictate the quality and cost of the diamond.
 Remember, there's no right or wrong carat size for your diamond - that is your decision.
 The cut looks at angles and proportions of the diamond - check out more about it here.
 A quality cut diamond will reflect light from one facet to another, projecting light through the top of the stone.
 Diamonds come in a variety of colours - they are rarely colourless.
 From a yellow diamond engagement ring to a black diamond ring or brilliant white diamond, once again the choice is yours.

 Clarity looks at the imperfections on a diamond.
 The more clearer the diamond, the more expensive it is.
 When the jeweler starts discussing the clarity of the diamond, he or she will probably mention the diamond's "inclusions."
 Inclusions are other minerals or tiny fractures in the diamond.
 The fewer inclusions the better.

 So there you have it!
+Whether it’s a white gold, yellow gold, platinum or rose gold engagement ring you’re looking for, Diamond Heaven has you covered.
 If you're still unsure on what style of engagement ring to go for, then why not pop into one of our stores?
 From London to Birmingham and Manchester, we're ready to help!